 Japan, Green, Matcha,

-Japanese Tencha leaf green tea, ground in traditional stone mills.
-Sweet and fruity with a strong umami taste.
+Tencha type green tea ground with stone mills.
+Sweet and fruity flavor with powerful umami notes.

 + Learn more